senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-linux-macos.md

     why 1
     ```

-    TODO:  Explain what is shown
+    TODO:  Explain what is shown.

 1. :pencil2: In `G2Explorer.py`,
-   using an "Entity ID" values from the three entities shown above,
+   using the "Entity ID" value from the entity shown above,
    run `how`.
    Example: